mberneaud/EuroscepticMisfitMasterThesis/Analysis/data_used.md

 Data is available through the [Data Archive of GESIS](http://www.gesis.org/home/) – Leibniz Institute for the Social Sciences.
 Data from GESIS is only available after prior registration on the website and is free for most non-commercial research uses.

 ### [Eurobarometer](https://dbk.gesis.org/dbksearch/PDESC2.asp?no=0001&search=&search2=&DB=e&tab=0&notabs=&nf=1&af=&ll=10)
-I used the following Eurobarometers in my Analysis
+I used the following Eurobarometers in my Analysis.
+All of them can be downloaded on the GESIS homepage after registration.
+All these files were put into the respective folders (named "Spring 1979 to Spring 2004") in the Data/Eurobarometer sub-folder for conducting the analysis.
+Without "reproducing" this step by hand, the files in my Analysis won't work.
 + [April 1979](https://dbk.gesis.org/dbksearch/SDESC2.ASP?no=1036&db=e&search=&search2=&tab=0&notabs=&nf=1&af=&ll=10)
 + [April 1984](https://dbk.gesis.org/dbksearch/sdesc2.asp?no=1320&db=e&doi=10.4232/1.10878)
 + [March/April 1989](https://dbk.gesis.org/dbksearch/SDESC2.ASP?no=1750&db=e&search=&search2=&tab=0&notabs=&nf=1&af=&ll=10)